georgepearman/chicago/_posts/2018-05-25-day-three-in-chicago.md

 After that, we walked around a bit, trying to recreate the photo that Paul and Britta used on their wedding invitation.
-We knew we were in the right general area based on the buildings in the background of their invitation.
+We knew we were in the right general area based on the buildings in the background of the photo.
 First, we walked on a bridge that goes over [Millenium Park](https://en.wikipedia.org/wiki/Millennium_Park) (park that contains the bean), thinking it might give us a good overall view of the park and help us